Best Things To Do In Granada, Spain

 Flamenco in the caves

 The city of Granada is well-known for its flamenco workshops and performances.
 For centuries, guitars, castanets, and cajons have been produced in the city – all essential instruments in flamenco music.
-The best flamenco performances, however, take place in the caves of Sacromonte(located in one of Granada’s three hills).
+However, the best flamenco performances, take place in the caves of Sacromonte(located in one of Granada’s three hills).

 The area is famous for its whitewashed houses and narrow, winding streets.
 It has been the traditional residence of Granada’s Gypsy population since the 16th century.
 Some of the caves are still inhabited but now have the benefits of modern civilization.
-The flamenco performances in Sacromonte’s caves are truly unique and not to be missed.
+The flamenco performances in Sacromonte’s caves are truly unique – you can’t miss it if you are in the area.

 Get clean in Hammam Al-Andalus